The Day-Off Lunch Guide guide image

 In a fit of pent-up rage, something snapped during a partnerships meeting—you screamed, “Nope!” just before flipping over the conference table, and it resulted in your immediate termination.
 But it’s only 11am, so now what?
 Lunch at Matt’s In The Market could turn around any unfortunate scenario, even if nothing catastrophically bad happened to you today.
 Get the same fried catfish sandwich that’s been around since 1996, potato chips with bacon dip (both of which are only available at lunch), and end with the candy bar square.

 You want a steak for lunch, and we support you.
-The Butcher’s Table is a modern steakhouse in South Lake Union with antique leather barstools and statement piece light fixtures, so you’ll probably feel comfortable using the word “panache” here.
+The Butcher’s Table is a modern steakhouse in South Lake Union with antique leather barstools and statement-piece light fixtures, so you’ll probably feel comfortable using the word “panache” here.
 That said, it’s relaxed enough for you to show up in jeans and eat a burger and beef fat fries at the bar.
-Don't miss these beef fat fries.
+Don't miss those fries.

-Kirkland is primarily associated with two things: Costco, and the city where Jason and Molly from The Bachelor live.
-Sure, it may have a few more claims to fame, but none are more important to us than Deru Market.
-It’s a magical little cafe smack in the middle of a quiet neighborhood with delicious sandwiches, soups, pizzas, a pepita- and roasted carrot-loaded entree salad that will inspire you to become a farmer, and massive layer cakes in flavors like coconut and salted peanut butter dark chocolate.
+Kirkland may have a few more claims to fame than Costco, but none are more important to us than Deru Market.
+It’s a magical little cafe smack in the middle of a quiet neighborhood with delicious sandwiches, soups, pizzas, and a pepita- and roasted carrot-loaded entree salad that will inspire you to become a farmer.
+For dessert, try the massive layer cakes in flavors like coconut and salted peanut butter dark chocolate.

-If you’ve been trying to get into The Pink Door lately with no luck, come for lunch.
-Order some lasagna and the grilled garlic bread.
-Consume with some bubbles (in wine or water form) for maximum enjoyment of the waterfront pier.
+If you’ve been trying to get into The Pink Door lately with no luck, come for lunch instead.
+Order the best lasagna in town, a crisp caesar salad, and some garlicky grilled bread.
+Consume with some bubbles (in wine or water form) for maximum enjoyment of the waterfront.

 Chase Sapphire Card Ad